 Gas & Electrics

-A fully sealed steel gas box, top grade electrical parts and individually tested certification from qualified gas and electrical engineers are standard in all our T6 conversions.
+A fully sealed steel gas box, top grade electrical parts and individually tested certification from qualified gas and electrical engineers are standard in all our T6.1 conversions.

 Gas – all our conversions are fitted as standard with a fully welded and sealed steel locker designed specifically to fit either two Calor 3.9kg propane or two Camping Gaz 907 butane cylinders – keeping a full cylinder safely stored at the rear of the locker will mean you should never run out.
 However, if you wanted to avoid any LPG gas in your campervan then the diesel fired Wallas hob/heater is of course an option.

-As an added safety feature, we place the gas locker in the van boot so it’s impossible to close the vehicle tailgate without having first shut and secured the gas locker door ñ whenever you’re in the vehicle you’ll know the locker is safely sealed tight.
+As an added safety feature, we place the gas locker in the van boot so it’s impossible to close the vehicle tailgate without having first shut and secured the gas locker door – whenever you’re in the vehicle you’ll know the locker is safely sealed tight.
 It’s also simple to access to change the cylinder over.
 You don’t have to reach down into the depths of a cupboard, as you can simply place the cylinder on the ground by the tailgate to connect and/or disconnect.